-Name of person taking call: Date: Time:
+Name of person taking call: Date: .
+Time:

+Name of complainants

 Name of complainant:

 Address:

-Contact numbers:
+Contact numbers: F-mail:

+contact numbers.
+L-111011

 Nature (and date) of complaint:

-Has an acknowledgement been sent? [] Has
+Has an acknowledgement been sent? [] Has as a copy of original article been a attached? []

-Cause and nature of error and staff members involve
+Cause and nature of error and staff members invo lved:

 Resolution / action taken to resolve complaint:

 Resolution date and by whom:

-Has conv of any correction / clarification been attack char